- CLASS: Mammalia (Mammals)

 - SPECIES: syndactylus

 Kings (and queens) of swing: Siamangs have slender bodies and lightweight bones for some serious swinging.
-These small, or lesser, apes are in the same scientific family as gibbons.
-Siamangs are the largest and darkest of the gibbon species and are well suited for life in a forest’s treetops.
-Yet there are some features on their hands and feet that make siamangs different from their gibbon brethren.
+The largest and darkest of the lesser (meaning smaller) apes, also known as gibbons, siamangs are well suited for life in a forest’s treetops.
+Yet there are some features of their hands and feet that make siamangs different from their gibbon brethren.

 Siamang hands and feet are a lot like ours.
 They have four long fingers and a smaller opposable thumb on their hands, and their feet have five toes like we have, but their big toe is opposable, too.
 The opposable thumb and toe is lacking in other members of the gibbon family.
 Siamangs can grasp and carry things with BOTH their hands and their feet.
 One other thing that sets the siamang apart physically from other gibbons is webbing between their second and third toes.